chsueh2/chsueh2.github.io/index.md

-# Chien-Lan's Blog

-Here I will share my...:
+# Here I will share my...:

 - working projects
 - programming tips (R, python and SQL)
 - learning of statistics and machine learning